-6 - Backfilling / covering the area around the fire extinguisher, junction box or water meter.
-The 'pit' is backfilled with dirt.
+6 - Backfilling / covering the area around the fire extinguisher, junction box or water meter The 'pit' is backfilled with dirt by a LiW.
 A compactor to compress and seal the 'pit' may be used.
-The 'pit' is contained by the suitable lid / external container ie) concrete / green lid.
-PiW will clean up the surrounding environment and return their tools to their City trucks.
+The 'pit' is contained by a lid / external container ie) concrete / green lid.
+LiWs will clean up the surrounding environment and return their tools to their trucks.